Address object

 Internationalized email addresses

 Nodemailer supports internationalized domain names (IDNs) that contain non-ASCII characters.
-When you provide a Unicode domain, Nodemailer automatically converts it to the ASCII-compatible Punycode encoding required by the email protocol:
+When you provide a Unicode domain and the username (local part) is plain ASCII, Nodemailer automatically converts the domain to the ASCII-compatible Punycode encoding required by the email protocol:

 "andris@уайлддак.орг"